 “While the last several years have been about short-form video across many platforms, I think the future will find content more segmented: Short-form, vertically-oriented video for Instagram, live video for Twitter.
 For longer form content, my team and I prefer YouTube, where viewers are more accepting of 5+ minute videos.
 Across all platforms though, the major trend will continue to be producing franchises that resonate with socially active audiences.” – Osman Noor, ESPN

-Similar to first of the video content trends for 2019 we’re going to cover today, marketers are finding that using multiple video formats on alternate platform works much better than using the same one everywhere.
+Similar to first of the video content trends for 2019 we’re going to cover today, marketers are finding that using multiple video formats on alternate platforms works much better than using the same one everywhere.
 For example, while landscape videos are still the go-to for YouTube, square videos work better on Instagram, vertical videos on Facebook, and so on.
-Key here is figuring out where your users are consuming video content, and then tailoring yours accordingly.
+The key here is figuring out where your users are consuming video content and then tailoring yours accordingly.

 Here is an example of a case study video optimized for narrow mobile screens (i.e: Instagram)

 While on the other hand, this About Callbox video is formatted for landscape (i.e: Youtube)